-How many picture books or novels in your classroom include a MAIN character that is black, Latinx, Native American, or Asian?
-Our students need to see themselves represented in the books that we share in our classrooms.
+How many picture books or novels in your classroom library include a MAIN character that is Black, Latinx, Native American, Asian, or Arab?

 Diversity is not limited to skin color.
-It can also include: religion (religious attire), hair types, body types, differing abilities, sexual orientation, age, and gender roles/stereotypes.
-Are the books in your classroom library diverse?
+It can also include religion (religious attire), hair types, body types, differing abilities, sexual orientation, age, and gender roles/stereotypes.